Get Involved

 Become a Scholarship Reviewer!

 Are you interested in helping award scholarships to exceptional engineering undergraduates?
-The review period takes place during the month of November and takes no more than 3-4 hours.
+The review period takes place during the month of July and takes no more than 3-4 hours.
 Each reviewer will be given a one page essay and a list of extracurricular activities for 10-15 applicants.
 Sign up today to review student scholarship applications!
-The deadline is October 24th!
+The review period this year is from July 15 – July 31st.

 Make a Gift Today!